cmeesters/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

     - ssh-keys - are they to be prepared?
     - Does the site use course accounts?
     - Will the site prepare login information to be shared with the lecturer? (e.g. featuring login information on login sheets, login slides, etc.)
+    - May or should participants bring their own device?
+If so:
+        - Will there be information about it?
+        - Will there be wifi?
+        - Will there be power outlets?
     - Is it possible to do paired programming?

 - Cluster Specialties